DEER: Descriptive Knowledge Graph for Explaining Entity Relationships: Descriptive Knowledge Graph for Explaining Entity Relationships

-A \textbf{Descriptive Knowledge Graph (DKG)} is a graph that represents relationships between entities with sentence descriptions.
-Formally, we define a DKG as $\mathcal{G} = \{ \mathcal{E}, \mathcal{R} \}$, where $\mathcal{E}$ is the set of entities and $\mathcal{R}$ is the set of relation description facts.
-A relation description fact is denoted as a triple $(x,s,y)$, where $x \in \mathcal{E}$ and $y \in \mathcal{E}$. $s$ is a sentence describing the relationship between $x$ and $y$ (Figure \ref{fig:graph}).
+\deer{}\deeremoji{} is a graph representing entity relationships with sentence descriptions.
+Formally, we define \deer{} as a directed graph $\mathcal{G} = \{ \mathcal{E}, \mathcal{R} \}$, where $\mathcal{E}$ is the set of entities and $\mathcal{R}$ is the set of relation description facts.
+A relation description fact is a triple $(x,s,y)$, where $x, y \in \mathcal{E}$ are the \textit{subject} and \textit{object} of $s$, respectively. $s$ is a sentence describing the relationship between $x$ and $y$ (Figure \ref{fig:graph}).

-To build a DKG, the first step is to collect entities and identify related entity pairs, which can be simply achieved by utilizing existing resources, e.g., Wikipedia, and entity relevance analysis, e.g., cosine similarity of entity embeddings in Wikipedia2vec \cite{yamada2020wikipedia2vec}.
+To build \deer{}, the first step is to collect entities and identify related entity pairs, which can be simply achieved by utilizing existing resources, e.g., Wikipedia, and entity relevance analysis, e.g., cosine similarity of entity embeddings in Wikipedia2vec \cite{yamada2020wikipedia2vec}.
 And then, we need to acquire high-quality relation descriptions for entity pairs.
 Taking entity pair (\textit{machine learning}, \textit{algorithm}) as an example, a relation description of them can be $s_1$ in Table \ref{table:example}.
 From the perspective of human understanding, we identify three requirements for a good relation description: \begin{itemize}[noitemsep,nolistsep,leftmargin=*] \item \textbf{Explicitness}: The relationship of the target entities is described explicitly.
 E.g., in $s_1$, ``\textit{machine learning explores the study and construction of algorithms}'' describes the relationship explicitly; while in $s_2$, the relationship between \textit{machine learning} and \textit{algorithm} is expressed implicitly so that the relationship is difficult to reason. \item \textbf{Significance}: The relationship of the target entities is the point of the sentence.
-In $s_1$, all the tokens in the sentence are associated with the relationship between \textit{machine learning} and \textit{algorithm}; while in $s_3$, although the description is explicit, ``\textit{many ... far}'' only characterizes \textit{algorithm}, but not the target entity relationship. \item \textbf{Correctness}: The relationship between target entities is described correctly. \end{itemize}
+In $s_1$, all the tokens in the sentence are associated with the relationship between \textit{machine learning} and \textit{algorithm}; while in $s_3$, although the description is explicit, ``\textit{which ... far}'' mainly characterizes \textit{algorithm}, but not the target entity relationship. \item \textbf{Correctness}: The relationship between target entities is described correctly. \end{itemize}

 There are other requirements to ensure a good relation description, e.g., the sentence is coherent, grammatical, of reasonable length.
 Compared to the above ones, these requirements are general requirements for any sentence, but not specific to our problem; therefore, we put less emphasis on them.